 Mikel B. Classen

-Pictured Rocks National Lakeshore located on the north coast of Michigan’s Upper Peninsula is well known for its scenic beauty, but its one man-made attraction is often overlooked.
+Pictured Rocks National Lakeshore located on the north coast of Michigan’s Upper Peninsula is well known for its scenic beauty, but its only man-made attraction is often overlooked.
 Au Sable Point Lighthouse is the most missed sight in the park.
 Nearly unmarked within the park, most visitors driving through pass by without ever realizing that this fully intact, historically significant, still functioning lighthouse is even there.

 The scene of several shipwrecks, this graphic example of life along Lake Superior’s shipwreck coast is located 12 miles west of Grand Marais.
 The remains of the Mary Jarecki, Sitka, and Gale Staples can still be seen along the shore.
 Even now Au Sable Point Light stands isolated on a battered spit of sandstone that endures the fiercest wrath that Superior can muster.
 To the east stands the majesty of Grand Sable Dunes.
 To the west, forest and miles of beach which merges into the cliffs of Pictured Rocks.
 Continuing under the surface of the Lake, the point becomes a mile long sandstone reef, a dangerous trap for sailors.